thexmanxyz/opi-armbian-scripts/README.md

 - **Service scripts**
    - *smartd* - scripts to enable or disable the smart daemon service (prevents `systemctl` degredation state if no SMART enabled devices are attached)
    - *mongodb* - scripts to enable or disable the mongodb service (if needed otherwise waste of memory)

+    [Optional]: Both scripts return the status of the service after execution.
+If you pass the first parameter with a value equal to `0` the advanced status logging will be disabled.
+E.g. `sudo ./service-script.sh 0`